StellarSand/privacy-settings/Privacy Settings/Android-Privacy-Settings.md

 - Show sensitive content only when unlocked

 #### Autofill service from Google
-- Toggle off
+- Off

 #### Ads
 - Reset advertising ID > OK
-- Opt out of Ads Personalization: Toggle On > OK
+- Opt out of Ads Personalization: On > OK
-- Enable debug logging for ads: Toggle Off
+- Enable debug logging for ads: Off

 #### Usage and diagnostics
-- Toggle Off
+- Off

+NOTE: Additionally some OEMs might include few more settings for personalized ads & diagnostics.

+Search in your phone settings for "User Experience Program", "Personalized ad recommendations", "Send diagnostic data" or something similar.

+## Wi-Fi MAC Randomization
+- Go to Network & Internet > Wi-Fi > Tap gear icon associated with the Wi-Fi > Advanced > Privacy > Use randomized MAC

+- **Android 11 and above only:** Go to About phone > tap Build Number 7 times.
+This will unlock Developer options.

+  Go to System > Advanced > Developer options > Wi-fi-enhanced MAC randomization: On

+---
+---

-NOTE: Some other settings are same as Google Account settings.
-Check Google Account settings [here](https://github.com/the-weird-aquarian/privacy-settings/blob/main/Privacy%20Settings/Google-Account-Privacy-Settings.md)
+NOTE: Some other settings are same as [Google Account settings](https://github.com/the-weird-aquarian/privacy-settings/blob/main/Privacy%20Settings/Google-Account-Privacy-Settings.md)